When Bridget Kingston enrolled at College of DuPage, she was uncertain what path she wanted to take.

 “It was through my time at The Courier that I learned how to work with a creative group, tackle social justice issues through print, and tighten my writing and storytelling skills,” she said.
 “Even though I wasn’t pursuing journalism, my time at The Courier taught me that there are innumerable careers in writing, publishing and editing.
 It opened the door to a career field that had previously seemed untouchable and gifted me the skills necessary to eventually pursue it.”

-“It was through a handful of phenomenal COD professors that I began to see what I wanted my future to look like,” Kingston said.
+“It was through a handful of phenomenal COD professors that I began to see what I wanted my future to look like,” she said.
 “Their intelligence and devotion to their craft made me realize I didn’t have to sacrifice what I loved in lieu of a predictable career path.
-One English professor in particular, Professor Jason Snart, not only pushed my creative writing past countless self-inflicted barricades, but also remains a fundamental reason I am proud to be pursuing an English degree at Columbia.”
+One English professor in particular, Professor Jason Snart, not only pushed my creative writing past countless self-inflicted barricades, but also remains a fundamental reason I am proud to have pursued an English degree at Columbia.”